jfpoilpret/fast-arduino-lib/dox/spi-devices.md

 - prepare and propose a PR to FastArduino project

-**Important condition**: in order to accept merging a PR to FastArduino, I must be able to check it by myself, hence I need to first have the new supported device available on my workbench; I will buy one (or a few) if it is affordable and easy to find.
+**Important condition**: in order to accept merging a PR to FastArduino, I must be able to check it by myself, hence I need to first have the new supported device available on my workbench; I will gladly buy one (or a few) if it is affordable and easy to find.